-The three traded FX factors jointly explain between 15% (commodities) and 41% (equities) of the returns in the six non-FX asset classes we examine.
+The three traded FX factors jointly explain between 15% (commodities) and 37% (corporate bonds) of the returns in the five non-FX asset classes we examine.
 The high explanatory power of traded FX factors is not an artifact of crisis-period comovements.
-As shown in Figure SA4 of the Supplemental Appendix, results based on returns excluding the 2007-09
+As shown in Figure SA4 of the Supplemental Appendix, results based on returns excluding the 2007-09 Financial Crisis and the COVID-19 period are largely similar.
+Interestingly, while the Dollar factor is statistically significant across all five asset classes, it is least important in explaining the return of U.S. Treasury bonds (Treasurys).42 Moreover, while all other asset classes load positively on the Carry factor, Treasurys load negatively.
+This contrast suggests that large shocks to the Carry factor could drive divergent price movements between Treasurys and other assets.
+Finally, while the Euro-Yen factor is less prominent in non-FX asset classes, it equities returns, their price sensitivities are likely different in equities.

-41We construct the return of each asset class as the equal-weighted average return of all available portfolios; see also Section 3.3.
+$^{^{40}}$ We construct the return of each asset class as the equal-weighted average return of all available portfolios; see also Section 3.3.

-$^{^{42}}$ By construction, the correlation among weekly factor returns is zero.
+41By construction, the correlation among weekly factor returns is zero.
 The correlation among monthly factor returns is close to zero.
 We report the incremental R^2 by adding the factors sequentially in the order of the Dollar, the Carry, and the Euro-Yen.